opendatalab-de/geojson-jackson/README.md

 =========================

 A small package of all GeoJson POJOs (Plain Old Java Objects) for serializing and deserializing of objects via JSON Jackson Parser.
+This libary conforms to the 2008 GeoJSON specification.

 Usage
 -----